 Philip Hutton

-Philip Hutton, native to Peebles, is a graduate of Gray’s School of Art, Aberdeen, taught art in Borders schools, continues to paint and exhibit.
+Philip Hutton, native to Peebles, is a graduate of Gray’s School of Art, Aberdeen, taught art in Borders schools, and continues to paint and exhibit.

 He is also a writer whose output ranges from self-published poetry and painting collections to programme notes for Music in Peebles.
 The piano is a private study, he says that he practises three arts, two of them competently.